 This table features three unique comparisons between the means for SPQ_Time1, SPQ_Time2 and SPQ_Time3.
 Only one of the differences reaches significance, and that’s the difference between the means for SPQ_Time1 and SPQ_Time 3 (see above).
 It is worth noting that SPSS is using an adjusted p-value here in order to control for multiple comparisons, and that the program lets you know if a mean difference has reached significance by attaching an asterisk to the value in column 3.

 Report the Result

 When reporting the result it’s normal to reference both the ANOVA test and any post hoc analysis that has been done.

 Thus, given our example, you could write something like:

 A repeated-measures ANOVA determined that mean SPQ scores differed significantly across three time points (F(2, 58) = 5.699, p = .006).
 A post hoc pairwise comparison using the Bonferroni correction showed an increased SPQ score between the initial assessment and follow-up assessment one year later (20.1 vs 20.9, respectively), but this was not statistically significant (p = .743).
 However, the increase in SPQ score did reach significance when comparing the initial assessment to a second follow-up assessment taken two years after the original assessment (20.1 vs 22.26, p = .010).
 Therefore, we can conclude that the results for the ANOVA indicate a significant time effect for untreated fear of spiders as measured on the SPQ scale.

 Okay, that’s all for this tutorial.
 You should now be able to run a repeated-measures ANOVA, test the assumption of sphericity, make use of a pairwise comparison, and report the result.
-In future tutorials, we’ll look at some of the more sophisticated options available for this test.
-But this tutorial should provide enough information for you to run a basic repeated-measures ANOVA test.
+Check out our tutorial if you’d like to export the SPSS output for your ANOVA to another application such as Word, Excel, or PDF.